frederic-perez/AmE-dictionary/dictionary.md

 __elbow grease__
 __embark__ _They embark on a motorcade._
 __ember__ _n_ A small piece of burning or glowing coal or wood in a dying fire.
-__embezzle__ (embezzling) :three: /ɪmˈbɛz(ə)l,ɛm-/ _v_ Steal or misappropriate (money placed in one's trust or belonging to the organization for which one works). _Syn_ misappropriate, steal, rob, thieve, pilfer, appropriate _She had embezzled £5,600,000 in company funds._ :es: malversación
+__embezzle__ (embezzling, embezzlement) :six: /ɪmˈbɛz(ə)l,ɛm-/ _v_ Steal or misappropriate (money placed in one's trust or belonging to the organization for which one works). _Syn_ misappropriate, steal, rob, thieve, pilfer, appropriate _She had embezzled £5,600,000 in company funds._ :es: malversación
 __emcee__
 __emerald__ _Thousands of emerald and green scarves are held outstretched overhead._ :es: esmeralda
 __empty-net/power-play/short-handed goal__